Second order hydrodynamics based on effective kinetic theory and electromagnetic signals from QGP: Results and Discussion

-Next, we compare the thermal dilepton yields corresponding to $M=0.5$ GeV for different temperature dependent $\tau_R$ in Fig.~\ref{dil2}.
+Next, we compare the thermal dilepton yields corresponding to $M=1$ GeV for different temperature dependent $\tau_R$ in Fig.~\ref{dil2}.
 We take both $\delta f_\pi$ and $\delta f_\Pi$ terms in distribution function for this comparison.
 It can be seen that the dilepton yield increases with the increase in magnitude of $\tau_R$.
-The maximum enhancement in the yield is observed for $\tau_R = 3(\eta/s)/T$ and minimum for $\tau_R = (\eta/s)/T$.
+The maximum enhancement in the yield is observed for $\tau_R = 2(\eta/s)/T$ and minimum for $\tau_R = (\eta/s)/T$.
 In Fig.~\ref{dil3}, we study the impact of viscosities on dilepton yield by varying the value of $M$.
 We plot the total yields for $M=1,1.5$ GeV.
 The dashed lines indicate the corresponding yields for $\delta f=0$.
 We observe that there is an overall decrement in the yield as the value of $M$ increases.
 Also, note that enhancement to the yield due to dissipation decreases with large $M$.
 Over the entire $p_T$ range, enhancement due to viscosity is more for $M=1$ GeV.
-For $M = 1.5$ GeV, increment is $\sim 170 \% (123 \%)$ at $p_T = 0.5 (2.7)$ GeV, while for $M=1$ GeV, we observe an increase of $\sim 212, 140 \%$ at $p_T=0.5, 2.7$ GeV respectively.

 Similarly, we analyse the effect of dissipation on thermal photon yield in Figs.~\ref{ph1} and \ref{ph2}.
-Impact of viscous terms on photon yield is studied with $\tau_R=0.25$ fm/c in Fig.~\ref{ph1}.
+Impact of viscous terms on photon yield is studied with $\tau_R=0.15$ fm/c in Fig.~\ref{ph1}.
 As observed for dilepton (in Fig.~\ref{dil1}), maximum enhancement to the yield due to bulk viscosity ($\delta f_\Pi$) is observed at small $p_T$, where as increment due to shear correction ($\delta f_\pi$) is significant at high $p_T$.
 The combined effect of both ($\delta f_\pi + \delta f_\Pi$) leads to the maximum enhancement over the entire $p_T$.
-Moreover, we note that the yield in the presence of bulk viscous correction crosses the $\delta f_\pi$ curve around $p_T \sim 1.8$ GeV, where as in Fig.~\ref{dil1} (for dileptons), this cross-over was observed around $p_T \sim 2.7$ GeV.
+Moreover, we note that the yield in the presence of bulk viscous correction crosses the $\delta f_\pi$ curve around $p_T \sim 1.7$ GeV, where as in Fig.~\ref{dil1} (for dileptons), this cross-over was observed around $p_T \sim 2$ GeV.
 Fig.~\ref{ph2} exhibits a comparison between thermal photon yields for different $\tau_R$.
-It is observed that enhancement in the yield is seen to be marginal with $\tau_R = (\eta/s)/T$ and yield is greatest with $\tau_R = 3(\eta/s)/T$.
+It is observed that enhancement in the yield is seen to be marginal with $\tau_R = (\eta/s)/T$ and yield is greatest with $\tau_R = 2(\eta/s)/T$.